The CJEU held yesterday in C‑433/19 Ellmes Property Services.

-The AG advises that forum contractus will have to be determined by the Italian judge following the conflicts method per CJEU 12/76 Tessili v Dunlop, with little help from European harmonisation seeing i.a. as the initial co-ownership agreement dates back to 1978.
+I suggested the forum contractus analysis was the more exciting one.
+The Advocate General advised it be determined by the Italian judge following the conflicts method per CJEU 12/76 Tessili v Dunlop, with little help from European harmonisation seeing i.a. as the initial co-ownership agreement dates back to 1978.

 The Court held at 39 that the fact that a downstream co-owner was not a party to the co-ownership agreement concluded by the initial co-owners has no effect on there being a contract per A71(a) BIa, per Ordre des avocats du barreau de Dinant and Kerr.

 Unlike the AG, however, the CJEU does not hold that the Tessili Dunlop looking over the fence test is required.
 It comes seemingly uncomplicated to the conclusion of the locus rei sitae as the forum contractus.
 At 44, yet linking it to the intention of the contractual obligations: